gstephin/ExpensePlanner/README.md

 My First Flutter Application

-# Usage of List view,stateless and stateful widgets,function calls,Theming
+# Usage of List view,Splitting App into widgets,stateless and stateful widgets,function calls,Theming, Modal Bottom Sheet,
 ## Getting Started

 This project is a starting point for a Flutter application.